erikrikarddaniel/biomakefiles/doc/metasequencing_start_here.md

 You are not going to work in the root directory except to generate summaries of annotation, but there are still a few things that will be useful in a `Makefile` in this directory.
+You should hence create a file called `Makefile` using a text editor (gedit, vim, nano, ...).
 Here's an example:

 ```make
 include ./biomakefiles/lib/make/makefile.seqroot